 Not every safe is made in the same way.
 Each safe is made from different materials or compositions.
 Not to mention each will have varying wall and door thicknesses.
 Buying a cheap, generic home safe will not provide you with the same level of protection or longevity that you’ll find in comparison to a quality safe made by brands like Lokaway, Yale and Dominator.
 Cheaper safes will usually only put in small amounts of welding and then use putty to fill in the rest of the gaps, hence its cheap price and quick turnaround.

 Safes can even have different locking mechanisms too.
 One example is Lokaway safes.
 When the metal handle is twisted, the leading edge of the door is exposed from the left.
 This then allows the door to swing open on its hinge.
 To secure the safe, the handle is twisted in the opposite direction, enabling the door to move from right to left.
 The door will then slide to the side of the safe to lock.
 The image below shows this lock mechanism.
+To find out more about Lokaway and their technology, click here.

 4. Where will the safe go?